AyushChakraborty/cf_ai_edge_firewall/README.md

 Find the ANALYTICS_ENDPOINT constant in the script tag

-Change the URL to your local worker address:
+Change the URL to your local worker address (assuming it runs in localhost:8787):
     ```typescript
     const ANALYTICS_ENDPOINT = 'http://localhost:8787/analytics';
     ```